Article July 23rd, 2020

 We’ve established that demarcating a private network implies–but doesn’t ensure–security.
 In fact, the expectation that a private network is secure reduces awareness of risk.
 As such, all networks, including one’s own, should be presumed to be insecure.
-Compartmentalizing networks into small units, often based around Identity Access Management (IAM) controls such as those provided by cloud computing platforms, as well as Virtual Private Clouds (VPCs), are referred to as microperimeters.
-These help reduce the blast radius–the surface area of possible damage–of a security vulnerability, but should not be a primary defense.
-Otherwise they run the risk of replacing one corporate castle-and-moat with a series of castles-and-moats reflecting the same inherent risk.
+Compartmentalizing networks into small units, often based around Identity Access Management (IAM) controls such as those provided by cloud computing platforms, as well as Virtual Private Clouds (VPCs), are referred to as microperimetry.
+This help reduce the blast radius–the surface area of possible damage–of a security vulnerability but should not be a primary defense.
+Otherwise, they run the risk of replacing one corporate castle-and-moat with a series of castles and moats, reflecting the same inherent risk.

 Often a centralized Device Inventory Service is used to collect data on known devices and to ensure that they meet security requirements for access.
 Access requests can use the contents of the device inventory database to determine whether a request should be approved or denied based on the last known security state of the device.

 As credentialed partners with Microsoft Azure, Google GCP, and Amazon AWS, we have extensive expertise in deploying cloud and hybrid architectures.
-In both greenfield implementations and legacy migrations we have applied best practices and guided our clients in improving their security stance.
-Nortal provides consulting services and custom software solutions to clients around the world, including numerous Fortune 500 corporations.
-Allow us to assist you in your security architecture needs.
+In both greenfield implementations and legacy migrations, we have applied best practices and guided our clients in improving their security stance.
+We provide consulting services and custom software solutions to clients around the world, including numerous Fortune 500 corporations.
+Allow us to assist you with your security architecture needs.